jmp448/hdcQTL/README.md

+# Code for eQTL analyses in heterogeneous differentiating cultures
-## Single-cell preprocessing and cell type annotation
+## Single-cell preprocessing
-### Alignment and demultiplexing
-Alignment is at `/project2/gilad/kenneth/Pipelines/HumanCellranger/Snakefile_cellranger` with data in `kenneth/ebQTL/highpass/batch1/1001/*`
-Katie's filtering and creation of the raw data is scattered between `/project2/gilad/katie/ebQTL/highpass_combinedFiles/102andPilot_MakeAdata.py`, `AddVireoAndFormColMetadata_AfterCellrangerAgr102andPilot.ipynb`, `102andPilot_filter.ipynb`, and `102andPilot_AddQC_ApplyFilter.ipynb`.
-These went into the creation of the raw_data file.
-All of Kenneth's stuff he has, and Katie's stuff is copied into the `filtering` subfolder in `code` and `data`
+- Code for filtering is available in `code/filtering/`
+- The output of this sequence is the raw data file available for download from GEO

 ### Classifier development (fetal cell atlas)
 - Raw fetal cell atlas data can be downloaded from `https://atlas.brotmanbaty.org/bbi/human-gene-expression-during-development/` (5,000 sampled cells from each cell type, cell annotations, and gene annotations)